 Acid reflux occurs when acid backs up from the stomach into the esophagus.
 This causes symptoms such as chest pain or heartburn, stomach pain, or a dry cough.
 Chronic acid reflux is known as gastroesophageal reflux disease (GERD).

 Symptoms of GERD are often overlooked as minor.
 However, chronic inflammation in your esophagus can lead to complications.
 One of the most serious complications is Barrett’s esophagus.

-According to the Mayo Clinic, certain factors may put you at higher risk for Barrett’s esophagus.
+Certain factors may put you at higher risk for Barrett’s esophagus.
 These include:

 Barrett’s esophagus increases the risk of esophageal cancer.
-However, this cancer is rare even in people with Barrett’s esophagus.
+However, this cancer is uncommon even in people with Barrett’s esophagus.
 According to the NCBI, statistics have shown that over a period of 10 years, only 10 out of 1,000 people with Barrett’s will develop cancer.

 If you are diagnosed with Barrett’s esophagus, your doctor may want to watch for early signs of cancer.
 You will need regularly scheduled biopsies.
 Examinations will look for precancerous cells.
 The presence of precancerous cells is known as dysplasia.

 Regular screening tests can detect cancer at an early stage.
 Early detection prolongs survival.
 Detecting and treating precancerous cells may even help prevent cancer.

 There are several treatment options for Barrett’s esophagus.
 Treatment depends on whether you have dysplasia and to what degree.